 “I was kind of a misfit little kid and bullied at school.” – Sara Bareilles

-Not fitting in with others is a common experience for many of us.
+Not fitting in with others and feeling weird is a common experience for many of us.

 A number of artists have found creative work is a way to express their unique personalities and talents, and feel accepted.

 Singer-songwriter, actress and author Sara Bareilles made her Broadway performing debut as Jenna in the musical Waitress.

 She also composed music and wrote lyrics for the show, earning a Tony Award nomination for Best Original Score in 2016, and a Grammy nomination for Best Musical Theatre Album.

 An article notes she grew up in a theatre-loving home.